spritz/spritz/README.md

 * `startWith(value)` == `prepend(of(value))`
 * `merge(Publishers)` (a.k.a. `or(Publishers)`) - for each stream if it produces a value then pass on value. onComplete if all onComplete, onError if any onError
 * `combineLates(Publishers)` - for each stream grab latest value and pass through a function and pass on result of function. onComplete if all onComplete, onError if any onError
+* `firstEmitting(Publisher...)` - wait for first publisher to emit a value, select publisher and then cancel other publishers and pass on signals from selected publisher

 **Terminator Subscribers**